 Go is a language that natively supports many constructs to synchronise concurrent threads.
 Because of this, developing code that contains subtle concurrency bugs is rather common.
 To address this problem, several groups of researchers have put forwards tools to find concurrency bugs in Go codebases.
 The objective of this project is to evaluate how some … full description “Empirical evaluation of static verifiers for the Go programming language (available)”

-Formal Verification for Blockchains (available)
+Formal Verification for Blockchains (completed)

 In this project you will explore the world of formal verification andblockchains, specifically the new Ethereum 2.0 ‘Proof-of-Stake’ blockchain [1].
 This is a more energy-efficient replacement for the original Ethereum ‘Proof-of-Work’ blockchain.
-As in any blockchain, correctness of thedistributed ‘consensus’ protocol [2] used to maintain the chain and extend it with new blocks is critical. … full description “Formal Verification for Blockchains (available)”
+As in any blockchain, correctness of thedistributed ‘consensus’ protocol [2] used to maintain the chain and extend it with new blocks is critical. … full description “Formal Verification for Blockchains (completed)”